umer480/kubernetes/init_container.md

 # Question !  **How downlaoded files are accessible for main app container:**
 multiple containers within the same POD:
-They only share the network namespace but not the filesystem or process space.
+They only share the network namespace but not the filesystem.

 If you want an Init Container to "share" something with the main container, you have to use a shared volume.
 This is the main mechanism for communication between Init Containers and main containers.